 Giants and Stone Tables

-As for the big boulder overlooking Carlingford Lough at Rostrevor - I was told as a child that the famous giant Finn McCool got into a fight with Ruscaire the Ice Giant and this is supposed to be one of the boulders they threw at each other across the Lough.
-Its called the Cloughmore Stone or as the locals call it “The Big Stone”: I spent many a Saturday afternoon up at the stone on family picnics.
+As for the big boulder overlooking Carlingford Lough at Rostrevor – it’s quite a stone!
+Supposedly the famous giant Finn McCool got into a fight with Ruscaire the Ice Giant.
+That’s what I was told as a child!
+This is supposed to be one of the boulders they threw at each other across the Lough.
+Its called the Cloughmore Stone or as the locals call it ‘The Big Stone’.

-That part of Rostrevor that overlooks Carlingford Lough is my idea of Narnia”.
-C.S.
+That part of Rostrevor that overlooks Carlingford Lough is my idea of Narnia” ~ C.S.
 Lewis.

 Our Meeting With Digory